PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 ### Running the demo - a blank screen!

-We're going to follow the Mill version of the project below, but the SBT version is almost identical, substituting `sbt buildGame` in place of `mill helloindigo.buildGame`.
+We're going to follow the Mill version of the project below, but the SBT version is almost identical, substituting `sbt runGame` in place of `mill helloindigo.runGame`.

-So assuming you have [Mill](http://www.lihaoyi.com/mill/) and http-server set up as the [guide](setup-and-configuration.md) suggests, to run the demo (as of version 0.3.0), do the following from your command line:
+So assuming you have followed the [set up guide](setup-and-configuration.md), to run the demo enter the following from your command line:

 ```bash
 mill helloindigo.runGame